← All varieties

 Pear

-The Elizabeth was among these numbered varieties.
-Dr. Van Mons gave Mr. Manning permission to name any of the numbered sorts that proved worthy of cultivation, and Manning accordingly described and named it in the Magazine of Horticulture (vol. viii, p.
-57) as the Elizabeth, Van Mons.
-Hovey subsequently described it more fully under the same name, accompanied by an outline drawing of the fruit.
-The variety was later renamed Manning's Elizabeth in recognition of Manning's zealous labors in the introduction and dissemination of various pears — a name Hovey endorsed and aided in disseminating.
-Thomas (1903) characterizes it simply as Belgian in origin.
+The Elizabeth was one of these numbered varieties.
+Hovey gives the number as No. 158; Downing gives it as No. 154.
+Van Mons gave Mr. Manning permission to name any of them which might prove worthy of cultivation.
+Manning described and named it in the Magazine of Horticulture (vol. viii, p.
+57) as the Elizabeth, Van Mons; Hovey subsequently described it more fully under the same name with an outline of the fruit; later, in recognition of Manning's zealous labors in the introduction and dissemination of various pears, it came to be called Manning's Elizabeth.
+Thomas (1903) and Budd & Hansen (1914) attribute its origin to Belgium.
+Budd & Hansen note it was productive and popular in the eastern and southeastern States.

 Tree

-Wood: Deep reddish brown, dotted with a few grayish specks, moderately stout, and rather short-jointed.
-Old wood is light brown (Hovey).
-Downing describes the shoots as dull reddish; Thomas describes them as diverging and dark reddish-brown.
+Wood: Deep reddish brown, dotted with a few grayish specks, moderately stout, and rather short-jointed; old wood, light brown (Hovey).

 Flowers: Medium size; petals roundish; clusters compact (Hovey).